dakom/awsm/README.md

 1. run `watch-dev.bat` in the main folder.

+Yeah, I'm on windows - sorry!
 This will watch for changes to rust sources and rebuild / bindgen to create the wasm on change

 Usually this is the window to look at for iterative feedback

-This is _required_ to cause changes to be reloaded (`npm start` isn't enough)
+This is _required_ to cause live-reloading in webpack (`npm start` isn't enough)

 2. cd examples && npm start